RockoonTechnologies/StockStalker/README.md

 # StockStalker Guide
-A easy to use, robust and quick Stocks API.
+A easy to use, robust and quick Stocks Library.

 **WORK IN PROGRESS**